Blog

 Consistency needs two things:

-The problem isn’t discipline.
-The problem is distance.
+The problem was never discipline.
+It's distance.